disable ido when fido-vertical-mode is enabled

 savehist-mode defaults to t.
 Persists M-x commands history across shutdowns.

-Licensed under the same license as Emacs (GPL v3 or later) unless otherwise specified.
+Licensed under the same license as Emacs (GPL v3 or later).